 Financial Hardship Has Changed Over Time in Tennessee

 As circumstances change, households may find themselves below or above the ALICE Threshold at different times.
-While the COVID-19 pandemic brought employment shifts, health struggles, and school/business closures in 2021, it also spurred unprecedented public assistance through pandemic relief measures.
-In 2019, 1,211,160 households in Tennessee were below the ALICE Threshold; by 2021 that number had changed to 1,196,900.
 Use the buttons below to switch between ALICE data over time by number and percentage.

 download